w3gw/CodeTopia/docs/CONTRIBUTING.md

 The following frameworks are going to be used for the creation of the project.

-* django
+* django:
-django is web framework for cereating complex, robust and stable web applications.
+Django is web framework for cereating complex, robust and stable web applications.
 It is entirely written is python.

-* django-rest-framework
+* django-rest-framework:
-* django application extension for creating restfull APIs using django.
+Python module based on python.
+Enables you to create REST API's and integrate it to web applications.

 * django-weasyprint
 web based python framework for creating PDF files from from HTML/CSS